-Executive or non-executive directorships held (i) within the same group or (ii) undertakings where the market operator owns a qualifying holding shall be considered as one single directorship.
+Executive or non-executive directorships held within the same group or undertakings where the market operator owns a qualifying holding shall be considered to be one single directorship.

 Competent authorities may authorise members of the management body to hold one additional non-executive directorship.
 Competent authorities shall regularly inform ESMA of such authorisations.